pepperpepperpepper/OpenDroidPDF/implementation_plan.md

 ### Slice 4 — Style & box controls (minimum viable)
 Goal: user can adjust text color + size and see it immediately.

-[ ] Expose a small “Text style” UI when a text annotation is selected:
+[x] Expose a small “Text style” UI when a text annotation is selected:
-    - Current MVP: overflow “Style” applies current pen size/color to selected FreeText (`MuPDFPageView.applyPenStyleToSelectedTextAnnotation()`).
+    - Overflow “Style” opens a dialog with a font-size slider + palette color and applies to the selected FreeText.
-    - Improve: color picker (reuse palette) + font size slider (map to FreeText `DA` font size, not ink thickness).
+    - Backed by `TextStylePreferencesService` (separate from pen thickness so the slider maps to actual FreeText font size).
 [x] Native style update preserves rect:
     - `platform/common/pp_core.c`: `pp_pdf_update_freetext_style_by_object_id_impl(...)` updates default appearance + border width without touching `/Rect`, then runs `pdf_update_annot` + `pdf_update_page`.